afahounko/netdot-rhel7/README.md

      cd /usr/local/src/netdot/
      make rpm-install

 The prompt will ask you some questions.
-Answers are marked in `red`:
+Answers are marked in  [span class="orange"]red[/span]:

 ```
 Installing required Perl modules